Sound familiar? I bet it does.

 Sometimes the right choice is easier than you think.

-After reading my article, I received a note from Robert Stephens, my colleague from Toronto.
+After reading my article, I received a note from Robert Stephens from Toronto.
 He has generously offered a $50.00 donation to go towards the Windsor Youth Centre.

 Thank you Robert!